Philosophy of Gifted Education Program:

 Who may refer for gifted services?Classroom teachers, parents, peers, and community members may refer a student for gifted evaluation.
 Students may also self-refer.
 Referral forms are available online or from the gifted advisor at the child’s school, as well as through GCPS central office.

-How are students referred for gifted services?Every referral for gifted services begins with the completion of a Gifted Services Referral form.
+How are students referred for gifted services?Every referral for gifted services begins with the completion of a Gifted Services Referral form (if you are a parent, please use this form).
 Completed forms should be returned to the gifted advisor at the student’s school.
 The gifted advisor is responsible for gathering referrals and relevant data for the Identification and Placement Committee’s review.
 All referrals will be evaluated within 90 school days of their receipt.

 What happens once a student is referred?If someone other than a parent made the referral for gifted services, the first step in the process is to obtain the parent or guardian’s written permission to evaluate the student holistically.
 Next, the gifted advisor gathers standardized testing results, structured work samples, teacher input, and achievement data for consideration by the Identification and Placement Committee.
 Interviews may also be considered.
 No one criterion alone can keep a student for being found eligible for gifted services.

 Who makes up the Identification and Placement Committee?The Identification and Placement Committee is comprised of at least one teacher, the gifted resource teacher, an administrator (or designee), and a school counselor from the child’s school.
 School psychologists may also participate.
 The division gifted coordinator attends all committee meetings but does not serve as a member of the committee.